 Radio programs: Radio dramas, interviews with experts and interviews with the public will be aired for approximately 24 weeks.
 Such programs will be broadcasted from 25 different FM radio stations in different development regions.
 Furthermore, the radio programs will be broadcasted in at least five different regional languages on local-level FM stations.
-Programs such as radio dramas will be translated into broadly spoken local languages

-TV Programs: Documentaries and interactive discussion programs will be developed and broadcasted on at least three TV stations and local cable channels.
-The program will also be dubbed in at least five different local languages for broadcasting on local channels, especially via cable TV channel suppliers.
+Programs such as radio dramas will be translated into broadly spoken local languages be dubbed in at least five different local languages for broadcasting on local channels, especially via cable TV channel suppliers.
 The documentary and/or docudramas will also be produced in DVD format to distribute to various organizations nationwide.
 They will be used during the consultation workshops to develop understanding on relevant concepts and issues.